 The bia gae also possesses metta maha niyom, and maha sanaeh charm power, and enchants people into appreciating and liking you, and induces profitable commerce and business success.

 This bia gae can be used to make holy prayer water for spraying and blessing or exorcism or even to induce sales on the wares in your store, or to spray the entrance to your shop, or house.
 The holy prayer water will both attract customers and friends, but also keep evil and black magic at bay.

-The bia gae is made in the most ancient and traditional manner with original
+The bia gae is made in the most ancient and traditional manner

 Continue reading Bia Gae Krob Jakrawal (Manifold Obstacle Remover) – Ajarn Apichai Decha

 Extra special, and eagerly awaited edition of Por Tan Kloi’s famous hun payont ghost soldiers in the from of the Dta Ba Khaw wise hermit, as commony used by Por Tan Kloi, great master of the Khao Or magical school of sorcery, and considered to be the master wicha holder for hun payont effigies in the south of Thailand.
 This particular model is in ‘nuea ngern tae’ (pure solid silver), and is the second from top in the edition of metallic coin amulets, under the solid gold version.

 This is just one of a vast range of different versions of hun payont Dta Ba Khaw amulets made in this series from Por Tan Kloi, which have been awaited with great expectation from the southern Thai devotees of Por Tan Kloi, and by those who prefer the coin or powder type amulet more than loi ongk statuettes.
 This is thus the first time ever, that it is possible to obtain a hun payont from Por Tan Kloi in medallion form.